 “We should build first and automate later”

 Automation should enable faster delivery, even for new systems.
-Adjusting to the Infrastructure as Code model for an existing system offers a much steeper curve than greenfield automation.
+Adjusting to Infrastructure as Code model for an existing system offers a much steeper curve than a greenfield automation.
 Automation is a part of a system’s design and implementation.
 To add automation to a system built without it, you need to change the design and implementation of that system significantly.

 We don’t have a < insert your favorite IaC tool here > expert and our system is running JUST FINE